Our projects increase independence, opportunity, and self-sufficiency in the Ugandan communities where we serve.

 There is no social safety net in Uganda.
 Aging women are among the most vulnerable members of the community.
 Many of them are raising grandchildren while living in dangerous and unstable huts.
 We believe these women should have a safe place to live.

 Welcome to Shelters in the Storm, a ministry within the ministry.
 Our Shelters team builds our Grandma Houses and all of ChristAid’s sustainability projects.
-To date, we have built thirty-seven new homes so far, with plans to build more as funds become available.
+To date, we have built forty new homes so far, with plans to build more as funds become available.
 These homes not only put a roof over a woman’s head - they provide dignity in security in her final years, after a lifetime of hardship and struggle.

 An added bonus?
 Our Shelters in the Storm crew members are employed fulltime, learning job skills, and moving in the direction of their own sustainable independence.